 logger.error("Invalid user id = %s", user_id)

 After doing this change, notice the changes in the output.
-Instead of root
+Instead of root we get user_record in logs originating from user_record module.

 python root_logger_usage.py